B

 Belgian Laekenois

-Belgian Laekenois are energetic dogs, distinguished by its rough red coat and is named after the village of Laeken in Belgium.
+Belgian Laekenois are energetic dogs, distinguished by their rough red coat, and are named after the village of Laeken in Belgium.

 The unique, wiry coat of the Laekenois requires special care.
 Trim the fur about twice a year to remove dead and stray hairs.
 Don’t shave it short, as this mars its appearance and will take years to grow back.
 A light shave every once in a while will be fine.